pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 * the search string can contain blanks and wrap across lines
 * upper or lower cases are treated equal
+* return may also be a list of :ref:`Quad` objects to precisely locate text that is **not parallel** to either axis.

 Disadvantages:

-* you cannot determine the number of found items beforehand: if ``hit_max`` rectangles are returned you do not know if and how many more you may have missed.
+* you cannot determine the number of found items beforehand: if ``hit_max`` items are returned you do not know whether you have missed any.

 But you have other options::